VirtualSpaceGit/PoC-VirtualSpace/README.md

 - Detect changes and update its internal record.
 - Restore the file with the latest content if it's deleted.

 ⚠️ **Alert**: For educational purposes, please ensure that `virtualspace.txt` is in the same directory as the executable when running the program.
+This requirement is to simplify the file access logic and demonstrate the core functionality of the VirtualSpace system effectively.
+In a production environment, the system would be designed to handle files in different directories and include more robust error handling and configuration options.

 ## License